frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 5️⃣ **Monitoring** | Reliability, brand consistency | Logging, metrics |
 | 6️⃣ **Evaluation** | A/B tests, regression | Automated testing |

+> 💡 **How I answer this:**
+>
+> "I build AI agents in 6 steps.
+First, I define the persona - what the agent should do and what constraints it has.
+Second, I give it tools - search, memory, retrieval, and API actions using LangGraph or ADK.
+Third, I implement conversation logic for multi-turn interactions with proper state management.
+Fourth, I add fallbacks for when things go wrong - error handling and human escalation.
+Fifth, I set up monitoring to track reliability and ensure brand consistency.
+Finally, I create evaluation pipelines with A/B tests and regression testing to measure quality."

 ---

 ### 🔔 Q12.
 How do you design alert and monitoring systems?